Svolvær: Climate

-Incredibly, despite the town's extremely northern location above the Arctic Circle Svolvær experiences an oceanic climate (Cfb) or a humid continental climate (Dfb) on the border of subpolar oceanic.
-This temperature anomaly results in Svolvær having an average annual temperature warmer than cities such as Quebec City located more than 20 degrees further south.
+Notably, despite the town's extremely northern location above the Arctic Circle, Svolvær experiences an oceanic climate (Cfb) or a humid continental climate (Dfb) on the border of subpolar oceanic.
+This temperature anomaly results in Svolvær having an average annual temperature warmer than cities such as Quebec City located more than 20 degrees farther south.
 Sheltered by the mountains to the north and west, the Svolvær area has less fog and experiences somewhat higher daytime temperatures in summer than the western part of Lofoten, but the same mountains also create more orographic precipitation on rainy days.
 Precipitation is heaviest in autumn and winter; October averages three times as much rain as does June.
 Svolvær has an average frost-free season of nearly 6 months.

-Highest recorded temperature is 29.7C on 18 July 2018 and lowest recorded temperature is -12.3C on 30 December 2002.
+The highest recorded temperature is 29.7C on 18 July 2018 and the lowest recorded temperature is -12.3C on 30 December 2002.

 Transportation

 Most of Svolvær is located on the main island of Austvågøya, but some parts of the town are built on small surrounding islands connected by bridges, including the Svinøy Bridge.
 Tesla built a Supercharger in the town in 2020.
 There is a regional airport near the town, Svolvær Airport, Helle, and Svolvær is a port of call for Hurtigruten.
-There is a ferry connection from Svolvær to the nearby scenic island of Skrova, which also crosses the Vestfjord to Skutvik (in Hamarøy) in the summer.
+There is a ferry connection from Svolvær to the nearby scenic island of Skrova, which also crosses the Vestfjorden to Skutvik (in Hamarøy Municipality) in the summer.
 There is also an express boat that connects to the city of Bodø.
 The Lofast road (European route E10) was officially opened on 1 December 2007, giving Svolvær access to the mainland and Harstad/Narvik Airport, Evenes.
 There are plans to upgrade European route E10 from Å to Harstad/Narvik Airport, Evenes.
 There are now scheduled bus connections to Evenes (3 hr) and Narvik (4 hr 15 min).